 So I decided to trust in God and let go.
 Trust him completely with his plan, not sort of but entirely.
 I clung to this verse –

 “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!”

 So on that day, I elected to embrace the change with an attitude of confidence and excitement.
 I would expect the unexpected, in both good and not so good.
 Each day I would live only one moment at a time.
 I would not allow myself to ponder the past or worry about the future but stay in the present.
 There was no need to suffer over what might happen or what had already happened.
 I would remember that God is good and all that he had done before.

 Expect the Unexpected

 Remember that GOD is GOOD

-One might think I would only have to do this once but in reality, it is something I have to do over and over again.
+One might think we would only have to do this once but in reality, it is something we must do over and over again.

 I would love to hear from you and find out if you find change hard even when you know that the change is right?